dsmagicug/rapidpro-external-ussd-channel/README.md

 two options are so far provided,
     - `Is Key Value:` (Default) means the aggregator API will accept the message and signal response string(seen above)  from our channel if its in a `json` like key-value string e.g `{"responseString":"Hello User how are you": "signal":"request"}`
     - `Starts With`: means the aggregator expects a string in the response body that *starts* with a keyword to signal end or request for interaction as seen above.
-9.  `Response format` template: if option 1 (Is Key Value)in 8 above is chosen, a textarea will come from hiding expecting entries discussed under `Request Format` in `(3)` above. with similar logic, our channel understands as follows
+9.  `Response Structure`: if option 1 (Is Key Value)in 8 above is chosen, a textarea will come from hiding expecting entries discussed under `Request Format` in `(3)` above. with similar logic, our channel understands as follows
        -    `text` for the text(message) in the response
        -    `action` for the signal keywords set above.